slayy2357/mimi/account-access/README.md

 ### Logged note
 Aside from the bugs related to the Supercell ID bypass, everything works as expected when you’re connected to the game account.

+## Critical security concerns of the bypass
+This is a very important point because, once you've dumped the login sequence, you can log into the game account from any device at any time.
+Additionally, there are no emails or notifications from Supercell ID, as you aren’t connected to it.
+This could allow for malicious modifications to the game that capture and send you the login sequences of any logged-in accounts.